Vertical Divider

 While on earth, the incarnate Christ emptied Himself of intrinsic authority and lived by the Spirit in faithful submission to authority derived from the heavenly Father. “… Christ Jesus, who, although He existed in the form of God (possessing intrinsic authority), did not regard equality with God a thing to be grasped, but emptied Himself (of His intrinsic authority), taking the form of a bond servant (one without authority), and being made in the likeness of men (without intrinsic authority).
 Being found in appearance as a man, He humbled Himself (taking a position devoid of authority) by becoming obedient to the point of death (the ultimate emptying of oneself) …” (Philippians 2:5-8)

-Beyond Philippians Beyond the kenosis passage from Philippians, the greater context of the New Testament also indicates that the incarnate Christ did not choose to live according to His own authority.
+Beyond Philippians Beyond the kenosis passage from Philippians, the entire context of the New Testament also indicates that the incarnate Christ did not choose to live according to His own authority.
 The Gospels reveal that when He healed the sick; cast out demons, performed miracles, and suffered death by crucifixion, He did so as a “man under authority”: |

 Vertical Divider